Home | Contact

 • Provide opportunities for new participants in ongoing programs

 The following are not routinely funded: General Operating Expenses; Routine Maintenance; New Buildings; Fundraising; Projects requesting funding more than once within twelve months.
-For more details, see the project synopsis here.
+Click here to explore this opportunity.

 Seward Community Foundation Mini-Grants